9 Health Benefits Of Raw And Soaked Almonds During Pregnancy

 Whether raw or soaked, you can have up to one oz, which equals one-third of a cup or approximately 23 almonds, as per the USFDA

 Try having soaked almonds early in the morning.
+Try to incorporate almonds as part of a balanced breakfast or as an afternoon snack to sustain energy levels throughout the day.
 You should not eat more than the suggested quantity as it can lead to unpleasant effects such as weight gain, vitamin E toxicity, and digestive problems.

 When To Eat Almonds During Pregnancy?